 Kosher, or Kashrut, is a set of dietary rules in the Jewish religion.
 Certain foods can be eaten according to halakha, translating to "fit."
 Kosher foods have guidelines around how food is sold, cooked, or eaten and surround three categories: meat, dairy, and pareve.
 Pareve is the Yiddish term referring to foods without meat or dairy.
 This includes fruits, vegetables, pasta, grains, nuts, beans, and more.

 During Passover, Jewish kosher laws are put into full effect.
 Also known as Pesach, Passover is a major biblically derived Jewish holiday.
-Jews celebrate the holiday as a commemoration of their liberation by God from slavery in ancient Egypt, along with their freedom as a nation under the leader Moses.
+Jews celebrate the holiday as a commemoration of their liberation by God from being enslaved in ancient Egypt, along with their freedom as a nation under the leader Moses.
 Being kosher for Passover means avoiding anything hametz, or leavened.
 This includes grains like wheat, rye, barley, oats, and spelt.

 Kosher Wine and Kosher for Passover Wine